joshzcold/python.nvim/README.md

 - [x] Linux

-- [x] MacOS (Mostly should work)
+- [x] MacOS

-  - [x] I am detecting python interpreters in homebrew and hatch.
-Does the community use other methods of installing python?
+  - [x] I am detecting python interpreters in homebrew and hatch and uv.
+Testing in ci.

 - [ ] Windows (Un tested)
-  - [ ] Most likely spots where we are mixing up `/` vs `\` in paths
+  - [ ] Need to test this plugin on a windows machine to verify.
+I have seen online that neovim users are deciding on WezTerm + WSL to handle support for neovim plugins.

 ## Special Thanks